OpenDataScotland/jkan/_datasets/angus+council-school+roll+forecasts+2019-2023.md

 ---
 category:
 - Business and Economy
+- Council and Government
 - Education
 - Food and Environment
+- Health and Social Care
 - Housing and Estates
 - Planning and Development
 date_created: '2018-10-01'